barriosjorge/gmt_docs/src/software_development/isample_example.rst

 step function will check whether the component is correctly configured and if so, will log the current step counter value.

-For more information, and in relation to a simpler example, see :ref:`Running Examples <running_examples>`

 In the following examples we will replace the basic step functionality with simulated controller behavior.